H

 It is important to train your puppy, like this young husky.
 With the correct training, it is possible to stop your dog from howling at sirens!

 The Siberian husky can give its owner a run for their money when it comes to training.
-It isn’t so much that they can’t be trained; these dogs just prefer to use their intelligence in the way that they prefer.
-Many trainers encourage husky owners to keep their dogs off of their bed to assert dominance and to allow all members of the household to feed their pets to create a hierarchy.
+It isn’t that they can’t be trained; these dogs just prefer to use their intelligence in their own way.
+Many trainers encourage husky owners to keep their dogs off their beds to assert dominance and to allow all members of the household to feed their pets to establish a hierarchy.

 With firmness, patience, and consistency, training a husky doesn’t need to be a chore.
 Socialization training is encouraged for this sled dog.
 They are friendly, but they also need to build confidence in a safe and controlled setting to promote positive interactions with humans and other dogs.